Integrated Studio Arts (BFA)

 - New technological genres in combination with the traditional fine arts

-This includes number of required credits, list of courses, and a suggested four-year plan with courses broken into semesters and years.
+This curriculum sheet includes number of required credits, list of courses, and a suggested four-year plan with courses broken into semesters and years.